lludo/SwiftSunburstDiagram/SunburstDiagram/README.md

 # SunburstDiagram

-Sunburst diagram library written with SwiftUI
+Sunburst diagram is a library written with SwiftUI to easily render diagrams given a tree of objects.
+Similar to ring chart, sunburst chart, multilevel pie chart.

 ## Requirements